checkly/docs.checklyhq.com/site/content/docs/private-locations/scaling-and-redundancy.md

 2. There is insufficient agent capacity in the Private Location.

 **Checks will stay queued for 6 minutes** waiting for an available agent.
-If there are no agents available or the available agents are so busy that they cannot process all the pending checks, the pending checks older than 6 minutes will be lost.
+If there are no agents available or the available agents are so busy that they cannot process all the pending checks in that timeframe, the pending checks older than 6 minutes will be lost.

 Agents can be scaled up and scaled out.
 Scaling up means adding additional CPU and memory allocations to existing agent containers.
 Scaling out means adding additional agent containers.

 ## Scale up

 Scaling up of individual agents is generally memory-constrained.
 For reference, a Browser check requires about 1.5GB of RAM and an API check requires about 150MB.
 The number of concurrent checks allowed to run on a single agent is controlled by the `JOB_CONCURRENCY` environment variable which defaults to 1 and can be increased to 10.
 We do not automatically separate browser and API checks on an agent.
 If you are running only Browser checks or a combination of browser and API checks in a Private Location, the formula (rounded down) is:

 `JOB_CONCURRENCY = Container memory allocation (GB) / 1.5`